Michelin: History

+In 1994, Michelin Okamoto launched the Green X line of fuel-saving tyres, a line of studless winter tyres: the Maxi-Glace (a version of the XM+S 100 for the Japanese market), W-Edge (rebranded XM+S Alpin), and the Maxi Ice, as well as a high performance tire, the GTX Virage, which was also marketed as the MXF Sport in some countries.
+The joint venture was later terminated in 2000, with Michelin buying all of Okamoto's shares.

+In 1992, Michelin unveiled the green tyre, a tyre featuring Green X technology, advertised as saving fuel, lowering rolling resistance, and reducing emissions, in that year's Paris Motor Show with the MXN, a variant of their MXT tyre.

+It was released in 1994, marketed as the Energy in Europe and the rest of the world, and as the Green X in Japan.
+In Europe, the Energy launched with the Energy MXT, a fuel-saving version of their regular MXT tyre and the Energy MXV3-A for luxury cars.
+In 1997, the Energy MXV4, a slightly sportier but still luxury tire, was added to the lineup.

+In Japan, the Green X line began with the MXGS in 1994.
+The line later consisted of the MXGS, MXT Green (released in 1996), MXV3-A Green (released in 1997), MXV4 Green (also released in 1997), MXE Green (a successor to the MXT, released in 1998), and the MXK Green (for kei cars, released in 1999).
+In the early 2000s, the series was unified globally as the Energy, and is still sold today as the Energy Saver line.

 As of 1 September 2008, Michelin is again the world's largest tyre manufacturer after spending two years as number two behind Bridgestone.
 Michelin produces tyres in France, Serbia, Poland, Spain, Germany, the US, the UK, Canada, Brazil, Thailand, Japan, India, Italy and several other countries.

 On 15 January 2010, Michelin announced the closing of its Ota, Japan plant, which employs 380 workers and makes the Michelin X-Ice tyre.
 Production of the X-Ice will be moved to Europe, North America, and elsewhere in Asia.
 In 2019, Michelin announced that plants in Germany and France are to be closed soon.

 Michelin also controls 90% of Taurus Tyre in Hungary, as well as Kormoran, a Polish brand.

 In December 2018, Michelin acquired Camso, a manufacturer of off-the-road tyres, tracks, and accessories for power sports, agriculture, material handling and construction markets.

 On 22 January 2019, it was announced that Michelin had acquired Indonesian manufacturer Multistrada Arah Sarana, which produces Achilles Radial and Corsa tyres.
 On 19 June that year, Michelin owns 99.64% of the share capital of Multistrada.